KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 I love how nicely this just fits into the language.
 Now that we have an object with a proper type name, we can do some more things.

-## Using DefaultPropertySet the long way
+## Using DefaultPropertySet (the long way)

 Powershell decides for us what properties to display by default.
-A lot of the native commands have a `.ps1xml` formating file that does all the heavy lifting.
-From this [post by Boe Prox](https://learn-powershell.net/2013/08/03/quick-hits-set-the-default-property-display-in-powershell-on-custom-objects/), there is a much simpler way for us to do this on our custom object.
+A lot of the native commands have a `.ps1xml` [formating file](https://mcpmag.com/articles/2014/05/13/powershell-properties-part-3.aspx) that does all the heavy lifting.
+From this [post by Boe Prox](https://learn-powershell.net/2013/08/03/quick-hits-set-the-default-property-display-in-powershell-on-custom-objects/), there is another way for us to do this on our custom object using just Powershell.
 We can give it a `MemberSet` for it to use.

     $defaultDisplaySet = 'Name','Language'
     $defaultDisplayPropertySet = New-Object System.Management.Automation.PSPropertySet(‘DefaultDisplayPropertySet’,[string[]]$defaultDisplaySet)